-- When there are many non-plastic materials such as plankton (in the sample), pretreatment to digest organic substances with chemicals or enzymes is performed in many cases to remove the non-plastic material as well as biofilms that have formed on the surface of the sampled plastic particles.
-The intent is to minimize the possibility of misidentifying plastic particles, improving the accuracy of the picking out process and overall work efficiency.
-If improperly conducted, however, it may lead to deterioration (deformation and/or weight reduction) of plastic particles from chemicals added or from heating. - The purpose of digesting organic substances is not limited to removal of non-plastic material to simplify subsequent processing but may also include analyzing microplastics ingested by organisms in the lower trophic levels such as plankton, although the latter purpose is not covered by these Guidelines. - Digestion of organic substances is effective when biofilms are formed on the surfaces of plastics and non-plastic material in the sample to the extent that they may interfere with weight measurement and material identification using spectral optical instruments.
+- As described in Section 2.2 of the Guidelines, sampling in sea areas where the density of nonplastic material (including natural-organic matter) is high should be avoided where possible. - When there are many non-plastic materials such as plankton (in the sample), pretreatment to digest organic substances with chemicals or enzymes is performed in many cases to remove the non-plastic material as well as biofilms that have formed on the surface of the sampled plastic particles.
+Here the aim is to minimize the possibility of misidentifying plastic particles, improving the accuracy of the isolation process and overall work efficiency.
+If improperly conducted, however, it may lead to deterioration (deformation and/or weight reduction) of plastic particles from chemicals added or from heating. - The purpose of digesting organic substances is not limited to the removal of non-plastic material to simplify subsequent processing but may also include analyzing microplastics ingested by organisms in the lower trophic levels such as plankton-although the latter purpose is not covered by the Guidelines. - Digestion of organic substances is effective when biofilms are formed on the surfaces of plastics and non-plastic material in the sample to the extent that they may interfere with weight measurement and material identification using spectral optical instruments. - It should be noted that the size of microplastics incorporated into organisms in the lower trophic levels, such as plankton is often in the order of 10 μm (Botterell et al., 2018).

-It should be noted that the size of microplastics incorporated into organisms in the lower trophic levels, such as plankton is often in the order of 10 μm (Botterell et al., 2018). - In ILC2017, there was no systematic difference in the measurement results of plastic particles (larger than 1 mm and less than 5 mm) between the laboratories that performed organic matter digestion on the standard samples and the laboratories which did not.
-For particles < 1 mm, the results for the quantity and weight of particles were underestimated by all of the laboratories but the values obtained by laboratories performing digestion treatments tended to be closer to the original value.
+• In the ILC, there was no systematic difference in the measurement results of plastic particles (larger than 1 mm and less than 5 mm) between the laboratories that performed organic matter

+- digestion to those laboratories which did not.
+For particles < 1 mm, the results for the number and weight of particles were underestimated by all of the laboratories but the values obtained by laboratories performing digestion treatments tended to be closer to the original value. - There was one laboratory conducting digestion that was unable to measure the number of particles correctly because the particles aggregated due to biological residue caused by insufficient digestion.

-- On the other hand, there was one laboratory conducting digestion that was unable to measure the quantity of particles correctly because the particles aggregated due to biological residue caused by insufficient digestion. - From the viewpoint of harmonizing monitoring methods for particle quantity density of particles larger than 1 mm and less than 5 mm in size, it is not always thought to be necessary to digest organic matter as a pretreatment. - On the other hand, when analyzing particles of less than 1 mm in size, it would be preferable to digest the organic substances to obtain more accurate analytical results.
+- From the viewpoint of harmonizing monitoring methods for particle density of particles larger than 1 mm and less than 5 mm in size, it is not always necessary to digest organic matter as a pretreatment. - On the other hand, when analyzing particles less than 1 mm in size, it would be preferable to digest the organic substances to obtain more accurate analytical results.